tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 We've established that APIs are on the rise, following the model of the web, and that REST APIs are leading the pack as the most common type of API.
 But what about documentation for these APIs?

-When asked "What are the top three most important characteristics you need in an API?", the [State of API 2019 report](https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf) found that "Accurate and detailed documentation" ranks third in importance:
+When asked "What are the top three most important characteristics you need in an API?", [*The State of API 2019* report](https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf) found that "Accurate and detailed documentation" ranks third in importance:

-{% include course_image.html url="https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf" size="medium" filename="mostimportantelementsapi" ext_print="png" ext_web="png" alt="Top characteristics needed in an API (State of API, p.25)" caption="Top characteristics needed in an API (State of API, p.25)" %}
+{% include course_image.html url="https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf" size="medium" filename="mostimportantelementsapi" ext_print="png" ext_web="png" alt="Top characteristics needed in an API (The State of API 2019, p.25)" caption="Top characteristics needed in an API (The State of API 2019, p.25)" %}

-This rank is three higher than noted in the [State of API 2016 report](https://static1.smartbear.co/smartbear/media/ebooks/state-of-api-report-2016.pdf), which put "Accurate and detailed documentation" sixth in importance:
+This rank is three higher than noted in the [*The State of API 2016* report](https://static1.smartbear.co/smartbear/media/ebooks/state-of-api-report-2016.pdf), which put "Accurate and detailed documentation" sixth in importance:

 {% include course_image.html url="https://static1.smartbear.co/smartbear/media/ebooks/state-of-api-report-2016.pdf" size="" border="" filename="mostimportant2016" ext_print="png" ext_web="png" alt="Documentation ranks sixth in importance" caption="In the 2016 State of API report, documentation ranked sixth in importance, p.19" %}